How stars from ‘Battlestar Galactica,’ ‘Hawaii Five-0,’ ‘Star Wars’ and more got caught up in NXIVM.

 Since leaving NXIVM, Edmondson has returned to acting and starred on season 2 of the short-lived series Salvation.

-[This article has been updated to include new revelations made in The Vow and Seduced: Inside the NXIVM Cult, both of which are now streaming on HBO Max and Starz, respectively.]
+The Vow, The Vow Part II and Seduced: Inside the NXIVM Cult are now streaming on HBO Max and Starz, respectively.